Skip to main content

 I was looking at the MOU on my phone here, and it says that Environment and Climate Change Canada contributed about $8 million in phase 6.
 I've quoted back to you the 114 gigawatts of coal power being put online in 2023 and 104 gigawatts of power in 2022.
 That's coal power, again, and the Global Energy Monitor says that, because of those, the PRC will not be able to meet any of its 2025 climate change goals.

 You've kept talking about duality and these two sides and that we can “solve problems together.”
-However, wouldn't it be fair, then, to say and for Canada to admit that the PRC is using this council and the 's continued presence on the council as a form of greenwashing of the PRC's environmental record?
+However, wouldn't it be fair, then, to say and for Canada to admit that the PRC is using this council and the environment minister's continued presence on the council as a form of greenwashing of the PRC's environmental record?

 I want to go back to the Uyghur forced labour issue with you, Mr. Morrison.